an288705/cat-video-api/README.md

 To update the cat-video-api:
 * You must follow the formatting standard of this json file.
 * The cat videos must be from youtube
-* You must provide the videoID, channelID, title of video, and description of video.
+* You must provide the videoID, channelID, title of video, and description of the video.
 Those can be found here:

 ## Contributing to cat-video-api